From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Concurrent Games and Static Collapse

-\end{defi} Informally, the two conditions (called \emph{receptivity} and \emph{courtesy}) ensure that the strategy does not constrain the behaviour of Opponent any more than the game does.
+Informally, the two conditions (called \emph{receptivity} and \emph{courtesy}) ensure that the strategy does not constrain the behavior of Opponent any more than the game does.
 They are essential for the compositional structure we describe below, but they do not play a major role in this paper.

 As a simple example, the usual game $\tbool$ for booleans in call-by-name is